mgifford/drupal-security/src/web-server.rst

    :scale: 50%
    :alt: A link from the noun project.

-All files and directories in your DocumentRoot should be editable by a non-root user (usually "www-data"), and should also not be writable by the Apache user, except the Drupal files/ directory.
+All files and directories in your DocumentRoot should be editable by a non-root user and should also not be writable by the Apache user, except the Drupal files/ directory.
 Please refer to Drupal's `Securing file permissions and ownership`_ for the complete discussion.

 `PHP-FPM over FastCGI`_ allows your server to have `site-specific "pools" of PHP`_.
 By giving each site unique PHP permissions you can effectively "sandbox"